-The results for electricity are more difficult to understand.
 There was no clear conclusion across the models estimated on the long-run own price elasticity.
 In the models where there is a statistically significant estimate, its sign is positive.
 Where estimates have a negative sign they are statistically insignificant.
-Regardless of sign it may be reasonable to conclude that its value is close to zero.
+Regardless of sign it is reasonable to conclude that its value is close to zero.
 A recent estimate by Di Cosmo and Hyland (2013) is -0.07.
 The short-run elasticity estimates are approximately -0.2, so short-run responses to price shocks may be more dramatic.
 Such a finding may be reconciled with the fact that electricity is such a critical part of everyday life that households find it difficult to maintain short-run changes in behaviours associated with price changes.

-5.5 Implications for climate and energy policy
+5.5 Implications for Climate and Energy Policy